FaceFX/FaceFX-UE4/README.md

 #### Pre-built binaries

+**Note**: The pre-built binaries distribution will only work with the version of UE4 4.8 that is installed from inside the Epic Games Launcher application.
+If you are using the UE4 GitHub source code you need to follow the directions for building the plugin from source.

 1. [Download](http://unreal.facefx.com) the pre-built binaries distribution.

-2. Unzip the pre-built binaries distribution into your **UnrealEngine/Engine/Plugins/Runtime** directory.
-You should now have this directory: **UnrealEngine/Engine/Plugins/Runtime/FaceFX**.
+2. Unzip the pre-built binaries distribution into your **C:\Program Files\Unreal Engine\4.8\Engine\Plugins\Runtime** directory.
+You should now have this directory: **C:\Program Files\Unreal Engine\4.8\Engine\Plugins\Runtime\FaceFX**.

-3. Run UE4
+3. Run UE4 from the Epic Games Launcher.

 #### Source